ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 7. Provide a branch name in the **SCM Branch** field for the branch that you want to pull.

 8. Click **Save**.
-Upon saving, the repository is imported and scanned for any included workflows.
+Upon saving, the repository is imported and scanned for any included workflows (any Amazon States Language `.asl` files).

    ![Repository details](../images/embedworkflow_addnewrepository_details.png)